 The renowned doctor discusses the importance of this new role and exactly what it should entail.

 Last week, Dr. David Agus, one of the world’s leading physicians, shared his excitement about the effective clinical trials at the University of Oxford in England of a new drug to fight the spread of the coronavirus.
 This means companies may have the ability to open up offices soon.
-As such, today we publish part one in a three-part series where Dr. Agus, in his own words, shares valuable insight into things companies and employees might consider when thinking about returning to shared office spaces.
+As such, today we publish part one in a two-part series where Dr. Agus, in his own words, shares valuable insight into things companies and employees might consider when thinking about returning to shared office spaces.

 In this edition, Dr. Agus explains why he thinks the new role of Chief Health Officer will be critical for companies and what that role will entail.
 The following are excerpts from our conversation with Dr. Agus.
 They have been lightly edited for content and clarity.